kerrding/kerrding.github.io/_pages/about.md

 I am a CS Ph.D. student in the School of Computational Science and Engineering, Georgia Institute of Technology.

-I am broadly interested in machine learning and computational biology, with a focus on protein-related topics.
+I am broadly interested in machine learning and computational biology.
 I am devoted to developing novel machine learning tools to aid biological research.
+In specific, I am interested in leveraging machine learning tools to solve protein-related problems, which I believe is and will be a even more important key to biomedicine in the future.